 Collective worship is central to the life of Jennett's Park CE Primary School.
 Worship offers the pupils and staff in our school an opportunity to reflect on values and issues in the context of our Christian vision and ethos.
+It provides the opportunity to share experiences, ideas and understanding with the importance of reflection, stillness and a sense of being present ('now' moments) and is explicitly shared.
 Our school is a community that celebrates religious, cultural and ethnic diversity and encourages dialogue and understanding.
 We believe that we can all learn from each other and that collective worship is an entitlement for all.

 In worship we create the opportunity to explore the place of faith in each of our lives, and in the communities in which we live.
 We warmly invite all members of our school community to join our worship.
 Pupils, staff and parents of all faiths and none are welcome to worship which is an expression of our distinctive Christian vision.
-Our principles of worship means it is inclusive and contributes to the spiritual, moral, social and cultural development of all pupils, It is invitational and respects the dignity of all participants, it is inspiring and experiential.
+Daily acts of worship provide a space for observing, experiencing and participating through prayer, practices, Christian and inter-faith stories, reflection of the Bible and liturgy and songs.
+Opportunities to reflect on the 'wows' of life such as the awe and wonder and the beauty and joy of the world are given, as well as time to reflect and empathise of the 'ow' moments of pain and/or disappointment.
+Time is given for celebration, both for the accomplishments of school members and to mark seasonal Christian and interfaith festivals and celebrations in the liturgical calendars.
+Our principles of worship mean it is inclusive and contributes to the spiritual, moral, social and cultural development of all pupils.
+It is invitational and respects the dignity of all participants, it is inspiring and experiential.